 Through this collaborative effort between the governments of the Wider Caribbean Region, the UNEP, and IMO, RAC/REMPEITC-Caribe was established on June 15th 1995, within the framework of the Caribbean Environmental Programme (UNEP-CAR/RCU), and with the support of the governments of the Netherlands Antilles, the Netherlands and the United States of America.

 The Centre is hosted by the Government of Curaçao and staffed with subject matter experts voluntarily seconded by states signatory to the Cartagena Convention of 1983.
-Current secondments are from Curaçao, the United States (U.S. Coast Guard) and France (with the support of the oil company, Total S.A.).
-Past secondments to the Center have been appointed by the Governments of the Netherlands and Venezuela (with the support of Refineria Isla Curacao B.V).
+Current secondments are from Trinidad and Tobago and the United States (U.S. Coast Guard).
+Past secondments to the Center have been appointed by the Governments of the Netherlands, France, Jamaica and Venezuela (with the support of Refineria Isla Curacao B.V).

 Though its origins are deeply rooted in the OPRC Convention and in strengthening regional oil spill preparedness, co-operation and response capacity, the mission of RAC/REMPEITC-Caribe has greatly expanded to assist countries to implement all IMO marine pollution prevention conventions.
 With over 20 years of support from the IMO, UNEP, and Curacao, the Centre has organized over 180 activities attended by more than 4500 participants throughout the Caribbean.
 These activities have contributed significantly to governments’ decisions to ratify and implement the international conventions created to protect the environment from pollution that might otherwise be caused by ships.

 To promote its objectives, RAC/REMPEITC-Caribe conducts national and regional activities throughout the Wider Caribbean Region